On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: Introduction

 Here, $R\Gamma_{\dRc}(X)$ denotes the de Rham cohomology complex in $D(\Vect_K^{\cond})$ (Definition \ref{condDR}). \end{enumerate} \end{theorem}

-\begin{rem} The \textit{paracompact} assumption (Definition \ref{parac}) in Theorem \ref{equi} is not very restrictive, in fact most of the rigid-analytic varieties over $K$ that arise in nature are paracompact .
+\begin{rem} The \textit{paracompact} assumption (Definition \ref{parac}) in Theorem \ref{equi} is not very restrictive, in fact most of the rigid-analytic varieties over $K$ that arise in nature are paracompact.
 Examples include any separated rigid-analytic variety over $K$ of dimension 1, the rigid analytification of a separated scheme of finite type over $K$, a Stein space over $K$ (e.g. $\Hh_K^d$), an admissible open of a quasi-compact and quasi-separated rigid-analytic variety over $K$ (see Examples \ref{list}). \end{rem}

-Let us briefly describe how we prove Theorem \ref{equi}: we show part (\ref{equi:1}) using Scholze's Poincaré lemma (Proposition \ref{poincare}); then, part (\ref{equi:2}) follows from part (\ref{equi:1}) and the following base change result, recalling that the period ring $B_{\dR}$ is filtered by $K$-Fréchet algebras.
+Let us briefly describe how we prove Theorem \ref{equi}: we show part (\ref{equi:1}) using Scholze's Poincaré lemma (Proposition \ref{poincare}); then, part (\ref{equi:2}) follows from part (\ref{equi:1}) and the following base change result, recalling that $\Fil^jB_{\dR}=t^jB_{\dR}^+$ for $j\in \Zz$ and $B_{\dR}^+$ is a $K$-Fréchet algebra.

 \begin{theorem}[Theorem \ref{Wbasechange}] Let $X$ be a connected, paracompact, rigid-analytic variety defined over $K$.
 Let $\cl F^\bullet$ be a bounded below complex of sheaves of topological $K$-vector spaces whose terms are coherent $\cl O_X$-modules.
 Let $A$ be a $K$-Fréchet algebra, regarded as a condensed $K$-algebra.
-Then, we have a natural quasi-isomorphism in $D(\Vect_K^{\ssolid})$
+Then, we have a natural isomorphism in $D(\Vect_K^{\ssolid})$

 \end{theorem}